I’m so critical of everyone

 The courage to be herself

-As Christie dealt with her angry feelings directly and openly and allowed herself to express them in the safety of her primal sessions, she no longer had to criticise other people in her head as an unconscious outlet for her anger.
+As Christie dealt with her angry feelings directly and openly and allowed herself to express them in the safety of her therapy sessions, she no longer had to criticise other people in her head as an unconscious outlet for her anger.

 The nice passive, over giving and ever pleasing Christie became a more grounded and self-centred individual.
 Her superficial confidence transformed into a deep self-acceptance and self-caring confidence.
 She was able to stand on her own two feet and was less co-dependent.